Crispy golden brown chicken thighs resting on paper towels.

 💡 Tips for Success

-• Use cornflour or a mix of cornflour and plain flour for a perfect crispy crust.
+• Use a mixture of cornflour and plain flour for an extra crispy coating.

 ❓ Frequently Asked Questions